actionhero/actionhero/wiki/servers/web.md

 The `api.config.servers.web.rootEndpointType` is "file" which means that the routes you are making are active only under the `/api` path.
 If you wanted the route example to become  `server.com/stuff/statusPage`, you would need to change `api.config.servers.web.rootEndpointType` to be 'api'.
 Note that making this change doesn't stop `server.com/api/stuff/statusPage` from working as well, as you still have `api.config.servers.web.urlPathForActions` set to be 'api', so both will continue to work.

+For a route to match, all params must be satisfied.
+So, if you expect a route to provide `api/:a/:b/:c` and the request is only for `api/:a/:c`, the route won't match (save some fancy regexp).
+This holds for any variable, including `:apiVersion`.
+If you want to match both with and without apiVersion, just define the rote 2x, IE:

+{% highlight javascript %}
+exports.routes = {
+  all: [
+    { path: "/cache/:key/:value",             action:  "cacheTest" },
+    { path: "/:apiVersion/cache/:key/:value", action:  "cacheTest" },
+  ]
+};
+{% endhighlight %}

 If you want to shut off access to your action at `server.com/api/stuff/statusPage` and only allow access via `server.com/stuff/statusPage`, you can disable `api.config.servers.web.urlPathForActions` by setting it equal to `null` (but keeping the `api.config.servers.web.rootEndpointType` equal to 'api').

 #### Notes